 It is the responsibility of each Circuit Meeting to appoint a Circuit Safeguarding Officer and there should be no gaps in this crucial provision.
 It is not appropriate for a minister in pastoral charge or circuit superintendent to fill any gap, because of the potential conflict of roles but an individual safeguarding officer may cover the role in more than one location.
 The role will usually be undertaken on a voluntary basis, although expenses should be met.
 Ultimate responsibility for safeguarding within the circuit lies with the Circuit Meeting.
 The circuit safeguarding officer should be a member of the Circuit Meeting or have the right to attend at least annually to report on implementation of the safeguarding policy.
 Where an individual holds the role in more than one location, they must be able to cover the activities identified in the relevant role outline and be facilitated to attend meetings to report on safeguarding in each location.

 The Tynedale Methodist Circuit appoints

-(name)

-as Circuit Safeguarding Officer (Adults) and
+Ruth Johnson as circuit safeguarding officer (adults) and

-Anne Lambert
+Anne Lambert as circuit safeguarding officer (children)

-as Circuit Safeguarding Officer (Children)

-and supports them in their roles.
+and supports them in their role.